Publications

 Cohen, Jonathan; Tchou, Chris; Hawkins, Tim; Debevec, Paul

-Real-Time High-Dynamic Range Texture Mapping Inproceedings
+Real-Time High-Dynamic Range Texture Mapping Proceedings Article

 In: Eurographics Rendering Workshop, 2001.